Empowered-Services

 • Fact Oregon– On-Demand Trainings on Transition to Kindergarten, The IEP, and Behaviors at School

-• The Shadow Project- Summer Goal Setting to help parents and caregivers support their child’s confidence, attention and motivation.
-See flyer for more details.
+• The Shadow Project Summer Goal Setting to help parents and caregivers support their child’s confidence, attention and motivation

 .